5 Steps to a Career on Your Terms

 the quality of being honest and having strong moral principles.

-Everything you do in your life should be done with it.
-As I’ve gotten older I realized that not a single choice I make in my life should make me compromise on it.
-This is especially important to me at work.
+Everything we do in our life should be done with it.
+Nothing in my life should make me compromise on my integrity as an individual.

 Step 2 - Authenticity

 a quality of being authentic.
 Authentic - of undisputed origin; genuine.